kuukitenshi/DIDA_meetings/README.md

-# DAD2526
+# DAD2526 - Checkpoint

+## Group 11
+- 112269 - Laura Cunha
+- 112270 - Rodrigo Correia
+- 116117 - Pedro Silva

+## Checkpoint implemented features:
+- **Step 0 (provided):** Baseline.
+In this implementation, the system implements statemachine replication and runs “Schedule A” only.
+A simple, and incomplete, version of the baseline has been already implemented and is provided to students.
+- **Step 1:** Complete the baseline.
+Implement debug modes required to show that the baseline is bogus.
+Complete the baseline, namely by doing a proper Paxos “phase 1”.
+- **Step 2:** Multi-Paxos.
+The system implements Multi-Paxos, running “Schedule A”

-# Requirements
+# Build

+## Dependencies
 The project requires the following packages:
 - Java 22
 - Maven 3.8.4
 - Protoc 3.12

 ## Environment

-The project includes a template `setup_env.sh` which students may use as basis to download all necessary packages for the project execution.
+The project includes a template `setup_env.sh` to download all necessary packages for execution.
-The current script was designed for Linux/Ubuntu distributions on an Intel x86 environments.
+The script was designed for Linux/Ubuntu distributions on an Intel x86 environments.
-Students may extend this script for their target distribution/CPU architecture.

-If so, it will keep all required packages in `INSTALL_DIR`, which can be activated by running `source INSTALL_DIR/env.sh`.

-# Compiling
+## Compiling

-To compile the project, students must run the command `mvn clean install` in the root directory
+To compile the project, run the command `mvn clean install` in the root directory.

-## ⚠️ ️**WARNING - Compilation Environment** ⚠️

-The project requires different `pom.xml` for the *contract* module depending on the CPU architecture/OS distribution.
-The project currently has two pre-pepared poms:

-- One for **ARM/M4 Mac-OS** based systems, named `arm-pom.xml`;
-- One for **Intel/Linux** based systems, named `intel-pom.xml`;

-Before the first compilation, copy your required contract pom and rename it to `pom.xml`.

-# Deployment
+# Run
 Current implementation assumes that all modules run on the same physical machine and requires 5 active servers.

 The project is composed of three main components: